 The Police Station had moved to the first door in back of the Friendship Fire House on Russell Street and consisted of one room.
 Each ward had a policeman on duty all night long and he would walk the streets for 10 hours.

 In the spring 1929 an ordinance was passed creating the office of Chief of Police, two sergeants posts and the position of police recorder.
 In addition to their regular salary the sergeants were given an increase of $150.00 per year and the Chief of Police received an additional $300.00 per year.
-The first Police Chief was Burton J. Magee followed by James A. Lynch, George Carey, Herman L. Peters, Emerson Goldy, Ralph M. Braithwood, F. Dean Kimmel, Craig W. Hoelbinger, Karl J. Kinkler, and the present Chief Reed A. Merinuk.
+The first Police Chief was Burton J. Magee followed by James A. Lynch, George Carey, Herman L. Peters, Emerson Goldy, Ralph M. Braithwood, F. Dean Kimmel, Craig W. Hoelbinger, Karl J. Kinkler, Reed A. Merinuk and the present Chief Thomas R. Ryan.

-The Woodbury Police Department today consists of a Chief of Police, A Captain of Police, two Lieutenants, four Police Sergeants, three Detectives, seventeen Patrolmen, three Special Police Officers, two, Cadets, one Secretary and one Records Clerk.
+The Woodbury Police Department today consists of a Chief of Police, A Captain of Police, one Lieutenant, five Police Sergeants, three Detectives, seventeen Patrolmen, four Special Police Officers, one Evidence Custodian, one Secretary and one Records Clerk.
 The Police call boxes have been replaced with state of the art two-way radios and a comprehensive computer system.
-Officers today patrol the streets of the City mostly in Ford Crown Victoria police vehicles.
+Officers today patrol the streets of the City mostly in Dodge Durango and Charger police vehicles.
 The Police Department also uses some special duty vehicles, which include to this day, the use of bicycle patrols.
 The department patrols a city of 2.1 square miles that has a diverse population of just over 10,000 residents.
 Being the county seat of Gloucester County, the City is home to county court houses, the Gloucester County Prosecutors Office and Inspira Medical Center.
 Woodbury also has its’ own school system, which consists of Woodbury SR/JR High School and three elementary schools.
 The police department has a patrol officer assigned as a School Resource Officer (SRO) to act as a liaison to all of the schools.
 Woodbury City Police Department is also an Accredited Police Agency, recognized by the New Jersey State Association of Chiefs of Police (NJSACOP) through continuing to exhibit best practices in modern policing through its’ members professional and commitment to service of the community it serves.